Our internationally recognised and personalised pedagogy

 Our curriculum from Pre-School to High School is designed to empower students to become independent and passionate learners.

 In Pre-School, our Inquiry-based pedagogy that is inspired by the Reggio Emilia approach supports children’s natural curiosity.
 We are such strong believers in this world-renowned approach that we founded Reggio Emilia in Asia for Children (REACH) in 2013 as one of the acknowledged reference points in the region for the dissemination of information about the Educational Project of Reggio Emilia.
+We also won the Best Reggio-Emilia inspired school (Gold) at the HoneyKids Education Awards 2022.

 Our interdisciplinary approach to education helps students in Secondary School to make meaningful connections between subjects, and consolidate learning.
 Examination skills-based training also ensures they are well-prepped to complete the IGCSE.

-By the time EtonHouse students enter High School, they have a robust foundation to coping with the academic rigour of the IB Diploma, and the focus moves to prepping them to take on University and the world.
+By the time EtonHouse students enter High School, they have a robust foundation to coping with the academic rigour of the International A-Levels, and the focus moves to prepping them to take on University and the world.
 Student agency drives the pedagogy — students take charge of their own learning so they develop the innovation and critical thinking skills needed to be protagonists of change in the future.

 What’s On Spotlight